amusarra/esp32-mqtt-publish-subscribe/README.markdown

 4. initialization of the *clientId* variable used to identify the device as a client in the MQTT connection to the Message Broker;
 5. initialization of the connection to the WiFi network;
 6. [pin mode](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) initialization for relays (or actuators);
-7. initialization of the state of the relays (via [digitalWrite ()](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) bringing them all four to the deactivated state;
+7. initialization of the state of the relays (via [digitalWrite()](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) bringing them all four to the deactivated state;
 8. initialization of the NTP Client (with UTC timezone).

-The loop () function is instead executed in "continuation" and the body of this function provides:
+The loop() function is instead executed in "continuation" and the body of this function provides:

 1. time client update via NTP;
 2. control of the connection to the Message Broker and possible recession;
-3. calling the *loop ()* method on the MQTT client to allow processing of incoming messages and maintain connection to the server;
+3. calling the *loop()* method on the MQTT client to allow processing of incoming messages and maintain connection to the server;
 4. preparation of the message in JSON format that contains the environmental data coming from the BME280 sensor;
-5. publication of environmental data on the topic esp32 / telemety_data;
+5. publication of environmental data on the topic esp32/telemety_data;
 6. sending of the published JSON message on the serial line (for debugging purposes)

 ## 3. Compilation of the project